Lofoten expedition: Moskenes, Værøy and Røst islands

 Plan:

-Day 1, arrival in Reine for a briefing and packing of kayaks.
+Day 1, arrival at Ramberg for a briefing and packing of kayaks.
 Paddling will ensue once everyone is ready.
+The paddling starts from Ramberg to Kvalvika, 15 km

-Day 4, Bunes to Kvalvika with a stop at Horseid beach, 15 km
+Day 2, Kvalvika to Bunes with a stop at Horseid beach, 15 km

-Day 5, Kvalvika to Reine with plenty of stops on the way, 30 km.
+Day 3, Bunes to Lofotodden with stops on the way, 23 km

 Experience required:

-The west coast of Moskenes island is remote and isolated, so our participants need to meet certain standards.
-There are no roads or populated areas and very limited phone/radio coverage.
+Parts of this expedition is remote and isolated, so our participants needs to meet certain standards.
+Some of the coastline have no roads and very limited phone/radio coverage.
 The weather will decide if we go for plan A or plan B. Safety comes first and in Lofoten the weather is always the deciding factor.

-We require that you have passed a 3 star sea kayak course (ISKGA Fundamentals III, teknikkurs from NPF, 3 star BCU or equivalent).
+We require that you have passed a 3 star sea kayak course.
 Alternatively you must have sufficient experience to paddle in 3 star conditions (1,25 meter waves, 8 m/s wind).
 Furthermore you must know how to land a sea kayak in surf so some surfing experience will be essential.
 There may be surf conditions on our landing beaches and surf zones are relatively high risk areas.

 We also ask that you are a contributing member of the group.
 We need all the members of the group to contribute where they can, whether at sea or on land.
 We will be isolated and it’s therefore important that everyone assist each other whenever possible.